KDCube ReAct Agent

 Built-In React Tool Surface

 The built-in react.* tools are control-plane tools for the loop itself.
-Bundle tools, MCP tools, web/email tools, and isolated exec tools sit beside them, but these are the primitives the agent uses to manage memory, files, plans, and context size.
+App tools, MCP tools, web/email tools, named-service tools, and isolated exec tools sit beside them, but these are the primitives the agent uses to manage memory, files, plans, object refs, and context size.

 | Tool | Purpose | Typical Use |